-Firefighters Clean Up Used Needles In Minneapolis As Problem Grows
+'I Lost Count At 60': Neighbors, Firefighters Clean Up Used Needles In Minneapolis As Problem Grows

 “We’re approaching it head-on, so we have maintenance, our groundskeepers, if they’re seeing needles in the area, in the vicinity, every morning, they’re picking up those needles,” said Jessica Roussea, executive director of the Little Earth Residents Association.

-“We’re showing people how to properly pick up needles that they find,” said Cassandra Holmes, a Little Earth resident.

-Tyner says since June, firefighters have picked up about 550 needles across the city.
+Tyner says firefighters have picked up about 550 needles across the city since June.

 “Right now, we’re just filling in the gap until a better solution can be established,” Tyner said.

-The Minneapolis Health Department says it knows about the needles littering Minneapolis streets and that it is working on short and long-term solutions to the problem.
+The Minneapolis Health Department says it knows about the needles littering Minneapolis streets, and that it is working on short and long-term solutions to the problem.

 “This kind of speaks to how big this problem is,” Tyner said.